jordanmollot/SharedBudgetAPI/README.md

 PROJECT REQUIREMENTS BEING MET

-Authentication and Authorization - will addressed and handled by authentication and the authorization of roles using middleware
+Authentication and Authorization - will be addressed by users logging in and the assigning of roles.
+Authentication and authorization will be handled by utilizing middleware.

 2 sets of CRUD routes (not counting authentication) - there will be a route for the budgets (which includes transactions) and then a separate route for the categories, which can be called independently of the budgets.

 Indexes for performance and uniqueness when reasonable - I will use uniqueness for user names and categories.
-I might use indexes when searching the transactions.
+I might use indexes when searching/filtering the transactions.

 At least one of text search, aggregations, or lookups - searching the transactions by category will utilize a text search, aggregations, or lookups